ChaoxZ61/Capstone_Group1-Marketing-Analytics-/README.md

 ## Final Output

-The Final Product of the project, which includes:
+A Folder that contains all the Final Product of the project, which includes:

-A Power BI Report for Visualizations
+- Power BI Report for Visualizations

-A Technical Report
+- Technical Report

-A Presentation Slide Show
+- Presentation Slide Show